jhljx/CTGCN/README.md

-# RWT-GCN
+# CTGCN
-Random Walk based Temporal Graph Convolutional Network for Dynamic Graphs
+K-Core based Temporal Graph Convolutional Network for Dynamic Graphs

 # Notes
 1. Origin graph file names must be timestamp format or integer number format(other wise when training dynamic embedding, sorted(f_list) may reture a wrong order of files)